Unicorncosmos/Sfusion_cpubuild/README.md

 # SFusion CPU Version Readme

 segmentation_model: Internimage
 Ops: DCNv3
 Transformer: LSSviewTransformer

 ## step:1 :
-[] Install the Nuscenes Dataset
+Install the Nuscenes Dataset

 ## step 2 :
-[] Install Requirement text
+Install Requirement text

 ## step 3 :
-[] use the mmdet3d HVDetFusion repo fir dataloader and dataprocessing pipeline
+Use the mmdet3d HVDetFusion repo for dataloader and dataprocessing pipeline

 ## step 4 :
-[] Install the onnx model
+Install the onnx model

 ## step 5 :
 Alter the every path to the dataset